top of page

 Press photos to enlarge

-At Suleiman's time, the walls of the city were in ruins.
-He had a vision he should build a wall to protect it. the project started at the monumental Damascus gate (top) in 1538 and was completed a few years later.
-The walls we see today are Suleiman's.
+During Suleiman's era, the city's walls were in a state of disrepair.
+He envisioned constructing a new wall to safeguard the city.
+The project commenced at the prominent Damascus Gate in 1538 and was completed several years thereafter.
+The walls visible today are the result of Suleiman's initiative.

-The other landmarks in the picture (from left to right: The Khurvah Synagogue in the Jewish quarter, then the conical dome and belfry of the Dormition Abbey.
-In the center, the white belfry and black dome of the German Lutheran Erlöserkirche, with the Citadel right behind it. to the right- the two grey domed of the Basilica of the Holy Sepulcher.
-Finally bottom right- the silver dome of the Armenian-Catholic Church of Our Lady of sorrows in the fourth station of the cross.
+The other landmarks visible in the image, from left to right, include the Khurvah Synagogue in the Jewish quarter, followed by the conical dome and belfry of the Dormition Abbey.
+In the center, you can see the white belfry and black dome of the German Lutheran Erlöserkirche, with the Citadel positioned right behind it.
+To the right are the two grey domes of the Basilica of the Holy Sepulcher.
+Finally, at the bottom right, is the silver dome of the Armenian-Catholic Church of Our Lady of Sorrows, located at the fourth station of the cross.

 Press photos to enlarge

-If we go up the alley, it it still difficult to notice the huge portals, masterpieces of Mamluke and Ottoman art.
-'Imara al'Amira.
-The first monumental portal, (top, right) dates back to the Lady Tunshuq Palace of the middle ages.
-It is in opulent Mamluke style, with alternate colorful stones (Ablaq) stone mosaics and stalactite like decorations, which have become typical in Isalmic Architecture.
-The second monumental portal, (bottom, left) which dates back to the Lady Tunshuq Palace of the middle ages, is in a quite unique Mamluke style, with alternate colorful stones (Ablaq).
+As we proceed up the alley, the grand portals, remarkable examples of Mamluk and Ottoman art, remain inconspicuous.
+The first monumental portal, (top, right), originates from the Lady Tunshuq Palace of the medieval period.
+It showcases an opulent Mamluk style, featuring alternating colorful stones (Ablaq), stone mosaics, and stalactite-like decorations, which have become characteristic of Islamic architecture.
+The second monumental portal, (bottom, left), also from the Lady Tunshuq Palace of the same era, exhibits a distinct Mamluk style with alternating colorful stones (Ablaq).

-The third monumental portal, (bottom, center) which dates back to the middle ages.
-Hurrem's architects only preserved this part and integrated it into the complex.
-It is in classical Mamluke style, with alternate colorful stones (Ablaq) stone mosaics and carving of Koranic verses.
-Finally, the fourth monumental portal, (bottom right) built by Hurrem's architects in 1552 .
-This is the entrance to the soup Kitchen, the 'Imara al'Amira, the school and the rest of the buildings.
-The portal is in Ottoman style, trefoil shaped, with delicate, lace-like stone carvings typical of Ottoman style.
+The third monumental portal, (bottom, center), also dates back to the medieval period.
+Hürrem's architects preserved this section and incorporated it into the complex.
+It is designed in classical Mamluk style, with alternating colorful stones (Ablaq), stone mosaics, and carvings of Koranic verses.
+Finally, the fourth monumental portal, (bottom right), constructed by Hürrem's architects in 1552, serves as the entrance to the soup kitchen, the 'Imara al'Amira, the school, and the remaining buildings.
+This portal is crafted in Ottoman style, featuring a trefoil shape and delicate, lace-like stone carvings typical of the Ottoman aesthetic.

-(from left) The dome of the soup kitchen, a pot full of soup in today's soup kitchen, finally, one of the old copper pots.
+(From left) The dome of the soup kitchen, a pot filled with soup from today's service, and one of the antique copper pots.

 The original recipe of the soup